marcuslim835/co-opeDown/DeveloperGuide.md

 ------------ | -------------
 DisplayUI | The UI for the player that includes the level, score, timer, and settings.
 OptionsMenuUI | The settings UI that is disabled by default and enabled when the settings button in DisplayUI is pressed.
+SaveMenuUI | The save menu UI that is disabled by default and enabled when the save button in OptionsMenuUI is pressed.
+LevelLoader | The canvas that contains all level clear/incomplete transitions.
 NavigationOptions | Script for navigating between scenes that can be used by the different scenes (stages).
 AudioManager | Script for playing music that changes depending on the scene.
 ScoreTimeManager | Script for the score and timer in DisplayUI that can be used by the different scenes (stages).
 OptionsMenu | Script that provides functionality to the OptionsMenuUI.
+SaveLoadManager | Script that provides functionality to the SaveMenuUI.
+LevelLoader (Script) | Script that calls transitions in LevelLoader (canvas).

 ### 2.3 Player Object
 Objects | Description
 ------------ | -------------
 PlayerMovement | Script to give players ability to move left, right and jump up.
-PlayerCollision | Script for collision detection in 2.3.1 and 2.3.2.
+PlayerCollision | Script for collision detection in 3.1 and 3.2.
 Value of `isCorrectA` or `isCorrectB` changes to true if player is standing on platform with "CorrectAnswerA" or "CorrectAnswerB" tags respectively.
 Weapon | Script used to eliminate enemies (bats) and trigger buttons when the weapon is triggered by the player towards the direction it is facing.

 ### 2.4 Transitions
--WIP-

 ### 2.5 Tutorial

 ## 3 Game Modes
-### 3.1 Classic Mode
-All classic mode stages have a timer on them.
+All game mode stages have a timer on them.
 Players should clear the stage before the timer expires to be able to get the score associated with clearing the stage.
 Common Objects | Description
 ------------ | -------------
 Main Camera | Scenes with non-motionless cameras contain a CameraTargets script that tracks the position (transform) of both player objects and adjusts the camera view to encompass both players by adjusting the zoom level through the field of view.